MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmdiframewnd-class.md

     - **ID_WINDOW_ARRANGE**

--   Una finestra cornice MDI ha anche un'implementazione di **ID_WINDOW_NEW**, che consente di creare un nuovo frame e visualizzazione per il documento corrente.
-Un'applicazione può eseguire l'override di queste implementazioni di comando predefinito per personalizzare gestione finestra MDI.
+-   An MDI frame window also has an implementation of **ID_WINDOW_NEW**, which creates a new frame and view on the current document.
+An application can override these default command implementations to customize MDI window handling.

- Non utilizzare C++ **eliminare** operatore da eliminare definitivamente una finestra cornice.
-In alternativa, usare `CWnd::DestroyWindow` .
-Il `CFrameWnd` implementazione di `PostNcDestroy` eliminerà l'oggetto C++ quando la finestra viene eliminata.
-Quando l'utente chiude la finestra cornice, il valore predefinito `OnClose` gestore verrà chiamato `DestroyWindow`.
+ Do not use the C++ **delete** operator to destroy a frame window.
+Use `CWnd::DestroyWindow` instead.
+The `CFrameWnd` implementation of `PostNcDestroy` will delete the C++ object when the window is destroyed.
+When the user closes the frame window, the default `OnClose` handler will call `DestroyWindow`.

- Per ulteriori informazioni su `CMDIFrameWnd`, vedere [finestre cornice](../../mfc/frame-windows.md).
+ For more information on `CMDIFrameWnd`, see [Frame Windows](../../mfc/frame-windows.md).

-## <a name="inheritance-hierarchy"></a>Gerarchia di ereditarietà
+## <a name="inheritance-hierarchy"></a>Inheritance Hierarchy
  [CObject](../../mfc/reference/cobject-class.md)

  [CCmdTarget](../../mfc/reference/ccmdtarget-class.md)